Buying a Vacation Home: 4 Critical Factors & Expert Advice

 [In addition,] even a part-time home requires full-time maintenance.
 Just because you only spend six or eight weeks a year in your new vacation home doesn’t mean that it won’t require maintenance year-round.
 The home care tasks that homeowners often take for granted in their primary residence can become a real hassle or a serious expense when you add up the annual costs.
 For instance, mowing your lawn at home might take 90 minutes on a Saturday 25 times a year.
 But for a vacation home owner who needs to hire a lawn care company, $60 per trip adds $1,500 to annual expenses.

-Andra Hopulele also warns vacation homebuyers to be careful not to overspend, and to remember that small, recurring costs can add up.
+Hopulele also warns vacation homebuyers to be cautious of overspending, and to remember that small, recurring costs can add up.